 If you are in any of these situations, my heart goes out to you.
 It is difficult to be grateful when we are physically spent.

 Which of these gratitude killers have you been struggling with?
 How will you battle your gratitude killing attitudes today?
-What gratitude killing attitudes would you add to this list?
 I would love to hear from you!
 Please scroll down to comment.

 Are You Ready to Intentionally Pursue a Heart of Gratitude?